pairing4good/gildedrose/readme.md

 [feature](https://www.jetbrains.com/help/idea/extract-variable.html) to create temporary variables.

 1. Extract `items[i].name` into a temporary variable and replace all 8 occurrences.
 Run the tests and commit on green.
+2. Extract `items[i].quality` and replace all 22 occurrences in the code.
+Run tests and they are red.
+So what happened?
+At this point you need to [revert](https://git-scm.com/docs/git-revert) your changes.
+3. Extract `items[i].quality` round two.
+I realize that the temporary variable `quality` is being [mutated](https://en.wikipedia.org/wiki/Immutable_object) throughout the method.
+So in this second round I set the `items[i].quality = quality;` at the end of each for loop.
+I run the tests and they go green so I commit.